pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 So lets take a look at our options.

-1. We provide a single distribution, linked to glibc
+1. We provide a single distribution, linked to glibc:
    1. Users need to be aware that the distribution is linked to glibc.
    2. Alpine users are required to [perform workarounds](https://wiki.alpinelinux.org/wiki/Running_glibc_programs).
-   3. There will be a performance overhead in calling a program linked to glibc, over musl for Alpine users
+   3. There will be a performance overhead in calling a program linked to glibc, over musl for Alpine users.
-   4. Compatibility is not guaranteed, so further issues may occur, which can become complex to diagnose, especially if not reproducible on a glibc based distro
+   4. Compatibility is not guaranteed, so further issues may occur, which can become complex to diagnose, especially if not reproducible on a glibc based distro.
    5. Maintainers need to ideally update their code to detect the presence of musl, to inform users of compatability issues.
-In many cases, glibc programs won't run without the Alpine workarounds, and therefore there is no ability in code to provide useful messages to users, so the onus is on them reading the documentation
+In many cases, glibc programs won't run without the Alpine workarounds, and therefore there is no ability in code to provide useful messages to users, so the onus is on them reading the documentation.
-2. We provide two distributions, one linked to glibc, one linked to musl
+2. We provide two distributions, one linked to glibc, one linked to musl:
-   1. Users need to be aware of which std library they use, glibc or musl
+   1. Users need to be aware of which std library they use, glibc or musl.
    2. Maintainers need to ideally update their code to detect the presence of musl, so they can provide the correct musl package to users.
 This can be challenging.
    3. Alpine traditionally prefers creating static builds, which can cause the inability of client languages to link to the shared C libraries.

 ### Rust Core

-Alpine support has not been made available to the pact-reference project, often referred to the Pact Core, with our [official guidance](https://docs.pact.io/docker#alpine-linux) on our website
+Alpine support has not been made available to the pact-reference project, often referred to the Pact Core, with our [official guidance](https://docs.pact.io/docker#alpine-linux) on our website:

 >Alpine is not supported as it requires us to build dynamically linked libraries for each specific version of Alpine and musl.
 >It's possible to make it work, but we make no guarantees and it's likely to break in subtle ways and we would instead recommend adopting Ubuntu or Debian which supports linking to glibc.